Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Mixtures of MSPE Distributions

 \subsection{Convergence, Model Selection, and Performance Assessment}

 Following \cite{lindsay1995} and \cite{mcnicholas2010a}, the iterative GEM algorithm is stopped based on the Aitken's acceleration \citep{aitken1926}.
 Specifically, an asymptotic estimate of the log-likelihood at iteration $k+1$ is compared with the current log-likelihood value and considered converged when the difference is less than some positive $\epsilon$.
-Here, we use $\epsilon=0.005$.
+We use $\epsilon=0.005$ for the analyses herein.

 In a general clustering scenario, the number of groups is generally not known a~priori and the covariance model is not known.
 Therefore, a model selection criterion is required.
 The most common criterion for model selection is the Bayesian information criterion \cite[BIC;][]{schwarz78}.
 The BIC can be written as